 Eliot Han, Michael Tu, Alejandro Garcia

-We created a C++ ray-tracer capable of creating images of a Schwarzschild black hole.
-We converted an existing implementation of a C# project to C++ achieving a 6 times speed-up.
+We created a nonlinear ray-tracer capable of creating images of a Schwarzschild black hole.
+We referenced an existing implementation in C# and converted it to C++ and added multithreading to achieve a 6x speed-up.

 Ray tracing is a computer graphics technique used to generate images of 3-D scenes by tracing the paths of "light rays" sent from the observer into the scene.
 A ray tracing algorithm simulates the behaviour of light as it hits objects in the scene, taking into account various interactions like shading, reflection and refraction.
 Ray tracing is a good way to simulate various physical phenomena and is capable of rendering artificial images with highly detailed levels of realism.